Display Cabinet

 I then went on to sharpen the blade with my water cooled sharpening machine and a few water stones to hone the edge.
 I then polished the back of the blade to a mirror finish just in case I did get a visitor in my shop and wanted to impress them.
 Lol

-After the chusel was sharpened and honed, it was time to see how the chisel worked.
+After the chisel was sharpened and honed, it was time to see how it worked.
 I laid out a few half blind dovetails and sawed and cut out the waste with some bench chisels.
 Then I tried cleaning up the sides and bottoms with my new dovetail chisel.
 Sure enough, it cut beautifully!
 I was able to get into the corners of the pocket with this chisel, something that I had a hard time doing before with my normal bench chisels.

 I made a little holder for the chisel and added it to my tool cabinet door.
 I put off doing this project for years, thinking it would have taken a lot of time to complete, but it ended up only taking about an hour.
 Figures.